ryan-mcclue/musings/tower-of-knowledge.md

 They represent what areas of sunlight will hit.
 So in summer, will have 24 hour days, whilst in winter 0hour days.

+Hot air has lower pressure, and so rises.
+As higher pressure moves to low pressure, colder denser air will fill its place.
+This is wind
+Wind direction from where it originates
+Trade winds are winds that reliably blow from the east (easterlies) just north and south of equator As tropics hotter, higher pressure flows to equator.
+As earth rotates, wind is eastwards Warmer surface water is thusly transported eastwards across Pacific.
+Colder, nutrient rich water travels to ocean surface La nina (warmer water near Australia, leading to higher evaporation and more rainfall; possible coral bleaching) <->
+neutral <-> El nino (Spanish little boy; higher temperatures as clearer skies)

+Tides caused by oceans being squeezed by moon's gravity.
+Similar to squeezing a balloon, get bulges at either side

 Solstices mark the start of summer (longest daylight of year) and winter.
 Equinox is start of spring and autumn (equal number of daylight and night time)

 Timestamp is calendar and time of day and UTC (Coordinated Universal Time) offset

 Earth rotates eastward, so sun rises in the east no matter what hemisphere.

 # Desktop
 ## Chips